marina601/easy-cocktail-recipes/TESTING.md

 -- When flipping the mobile phone device found that header height was expanding over the navigation bar.
 -- Fix the height of the header with responsive 10vh height to avoid this issue and overflow.

+### About Page (bio )

+-- Each bio div has been set initially to expand only on click of the image, however taking the consideration UX design, the title of each div has a posibility to to expand on click as well.
+Therefore, no matter the preference of the user which elements they would like to click, the div will expand.